payjoin/multiparty-protocol-docs/02_coalition_formation.md

 rejects a coalition proposal due to the inclusion of a specific proposal it may broadcast a counter coalition proposal proposal of its own, so there is no mechanism for explicit rejection.

+A coalition proposal also specifies a concrete transaction construction protocol version, and commits to a specific set of listen advertisements associated with the specified UTXOs, which have either demanded or opted into serving as validators.
+These peers agree to allow other peers to connect to them and facilitate in gossip.
+Depending on the liveness requirements of byzantine agreement for the subsequent transaction construction protocol, the aggregator may specify validators at their discretion and named parties may accept or decline.

 #### Bootstrapping consensus for transaction construction